alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 After a user has been added to an org, org managers can use the GOV.UK PaaS admin tool for [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/) (requires sign in) to grant a user access to a space by assigning a role to that user.

-1. Sign into the GOV.UK PaaS admin tool for either [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/).
+1. Sign in to the GOV.UK PaaS admin tool for either [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/).
 1. Select the appropriate org.
 1. Select __View and manage team members__.
 1. Select __Invite a new team member__.